vaevictis/evaluation/README.md

 # Ruby skills evaluation

-I was asked these few exercises as a skills evaluation for a potential employer.
-I'll leave it here for access to any other person interested to check my ruby and coding skills.
+I was asked to answer these few questions as a skill evaluation for a potential employer.
+I'll leave it here for access to any other person interested in checking my ruby and coding skills.
 It took me arround 3 hours to answer these few questions.
-I clearly developed this while being connected to the internet, and man I used it.
+I clearly developed this while being connected to the internet, and yes I used it.
 But I don't consider a "skill" to know any API by heart.
-I'll chat about this with pleasure.
+I'd be glad to chat about this should anyone disagree.

 ## Question 1
 Given 2 database tables :